jaycen/Deezix-Hack/README.md

 The Ghoul attacks back, rolling 2d6 (2 HD) resulting in 4, 3.
 The Ghoul has 2 claw attacks, so it re-rolls all non-6s for its second attack.
 The results are now 1, 6.
 The damage is reduced by Galadan's AC (2) to a minimum of 1 damage.

-Galadan must make a saving throw against the Ghoul paralysis, rolling 4d6 (2 SPR + 2 SB) resulting in no 6s.
-He fails the saving throw and becomes paralyzed.
+Galadan must make a saving throw against the Ghoul paralysis, rolling 3d6 (2 SPR + 1 CB) against the Ghoul's 2d6 (2HD).
+Both Galadan and the Ghoul roll 1 success which negate each other, thus Galadan fails the save and becomes paralyzed.

 ---
 # Balance Notes